 Grow and promote Quandamooka Festival

-The Quandamooka Festival shares and showcases the living history, knowledge, stories, arts and culture of the Nughi, Nunukul and Gorenpul clans, known collectively as the Quandamooka People.
+The annual Quandamooka Festival shares and showcases the living history, knowledge, stories, arts and culture of the Nughi, Nunukul and Gorenpul clans, known collectively as the Quandamooka People.

-Each year during the festival attendees can experience:
+During the festival attendees can experience:

 - dynamic dance

 - insights into cultural heritage

 - caring for country and much, much more.